-Creating artistic works for others to purchase and display in their homes and gardens helps give disabled adults a sense of purpose, pride and personal responsibility.
+Creating artistic works for others to purchase and display in their homes and gardens helps give adults with disabilities a sense of purpose, pride and personal responsibility.
 TCH’s Unique Boutique provides the individuals we support an opportunity to not only develop their artistic skills, but give back to the greater good through doing so.
 A long time staple of TCH’s Day Program, the Unique Boutique affords artists an opportunity to create crafts alongside support staff.
 Which they later sell in the boutique, at craft fairs and in other retail settings, with all revenue raised to continue the artist’s work in the Unique Boutique.

 Many of Arizona’s adults with disabilities benefit tremendously from the structure and 24/7 support group residences provide.
 TCH’s Home Services provide safe, secure and fulfilling living environments for adults with developmentally and physical disabilities in Maricopa and Pima counties.
 While day-to-day schedules and efforts will vary based on a resident’s individual needs, a typical day for a resident may look something like this: